drewschield/venom_population_genomics/README.md

 #### Perform haplotype diversity analysis in rehh R package

 The details of this analysis are in `./R/rehhCalculations.R`.
-The phased VCF input data can be retrieved from here.
+The phased VCF input data can be retrieved [here](https://figshare.com/articles/dataset/Phased_VCFs/16415556).

 #### Format rehh output